binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 Hopefully you are getting more clarity on least privilege, and its propensity to break down in a cloud environment.
 Some examples:

 * **Running services as root**: A perfect example of this is running a docker container that does not specify a non-root user in its image.
-Docker will default to root if not configured otherwise, as discussed in my [Docker Security book](https://binarymist.io/publication/docker-security/), also blogged about [here](https://binarymist.io/blog/2018/03/31/docker-security/#the-default-user-is-root)
+Docker will default to root if not configured otherwise, as discussed in my [Docker Security book](https://binarymist.io/publication/docker-security/), also [blogged about](https://binarymist.io/blog/2018/03/31/docker-security/#the-default-user-is-root)
 * **Configuration Settings Changed Ad Hoc**: Because there are so many features and configurations that can be easily modified, developers and administrators will modify them.
 For example, someone needs immediate access when we are in the middle of something else, that we quickly modify a permissions setting without realising we have just modified that permission for a group of other people as well.
 It is so easy to make ad hoc changes, they will be made
 * **Machine Instance Access To Open**: Is an attacker permitted to access your machine instances from anywhere?
 If so, this is an additional attack surface